 ADHERENCE TO THE CORPORATE GOVERNANCE

-The Report on Corporate Governance for the Financial Year 201617 forms separate part ofthe Annual Report.
-During the year under report your Company has made all out efforts for complianceof the conditions of Corporate Governance as stipulated in the Guidelines on CorporateGovernance for Central Public Sector Enterprises 2010 SEBI (Listing Obligationsand Disclosure Requirements) Regulation 2015 and Non-Banking Financial Companies Corporate Governance (Reserve Bank) Directions 2015.
+The Report on Corporate Governance for the FY 2018-19 forms separate part of the AnnualReport.
+During the Year under report Your Company has made all out efforts for complianceof the conditions of Corporate Governance as stipulated in the Guidelines on CorporateGovernance for Central Public Sector Enterprises 2010 SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 and Non-Banking Financial Companies Corporate Governance (Reserve Bank) Directions 2015.
 However the requirements w.r.t.Board constitution could not be met in absence of requisite number of IndependentDirectors on the Board of the Company.
 Application for appointment of IndependentDirectors has already been made with the Department of Financial Services being theAdministrative Ministry in Charge.
 The appointments are awaited.

 CONCLUDING REMARKS & ACKNOWLEDGEMENT

-With all the efforts being made by your Company to further strengthen its operationalfinancial and human resources performance I hope that it will overcome the challenges& emerge triumphant once again in the very near future.
+With all the efforts being made by Your Company to further strengthen its operationalfinancial and human resources performance I hope that it will overcome the challenges& emerge triumphant once again in the very near future.

-I take this opportunity to thank the Government of India especially The Ministry ofFinance The Ministry of Corporate Affairs The Reserve Bank of India The Securities& Exchange Board of India and all stakeholders including Banks and FinancialInstitutions for the continued support and guidance provided to your Company.
+I take this opportunity to thank the Government of India especially the Ministry ofFinance the Ministry of Corporate Affairs The Reserve Bank of India The Securities& Exchange Board of India and all stakeholders including Banks and FinancialInstitutions for the continued support and guidance provided to Your Company.
 YourCompany expresses its gratitude for the professional advice and vision of the Board ofDirectors.
 I place on record my sincere thanks to all our esteemed shareholders clientsand investors for their unstinted support to the Company.
-I also wish to place on recordmy deep appreciation of the dedicated service of all the employees at all levels of yourCompany.
+I also wish to place on recordmy deep appreciation of the dedicated service of all the employees at all levels of YourCompany.

-|Date : June 29 2017 ||DIN: 02842527 |
+|Date : 24.06.2019 ||DIN: 05184747 |